trustedsec/SysmonCommunityGuide/install-and-configuration.md

 ![](./media/image20.png)

-Since getting stated can be complex some great resources that serve as starting points for Rule development and reference are
+Since getting stated can be complex, some great resources that serve as starting points for Rule development and reference include:

 * Swift On Security configuration example
     <https://github.com/SwiftOnSecurity/sysmon-config>